 PGY-1: Training begins with a general surgical internship with six one-month blocks in Anesthesia, NET/Trauma, Critical Care/ICU, General Surgery, Plastic Surgery and Neurosurgery.Remaining six months of the PGY-1 year are spent on the Otolaryngology service.
 During that period, the intern will perform as a junior Otolaryngology resident with an emphasis on evaluating Otolaryngologic emergencies, learning to perform tracheotomies, and assisting in the operating room.

-PGY-4: The PGY-4 year starts with a 2 month block on Research followed by 2 months on Head & Neck Oncology/Facial Plastics, with 2 months in Otology-Neurotology.
-The fourth block is Allergy or Sleep Medicine and Oral Maxillofacial Surgery and the year ends with General- Pediatric Otolaryngology and Otology-Neurotology.
+PGY-4: The PGY-4 year starts with a 2 month block on Otology-Neurotology followed by 2 months on Head & Neck Oncology/Facial Plastics/OMFS and then 2 months on Research.
+The fourth block is Head & Neck Oncology/Facial Plastics/OMFS and the year ends with General/Pediatric Otolaryngology and Otology-Neurotology.

 PGY-5: The Chief resident leads the house staff team and starts the first block as the overseer of all services.
 The PGY-5 year is divided into two-month blocks on the major subspecialty services of Head & Neck Oncology/Facial Plastics/OMFS, Otology-Neurotology x2, and General-Pediatric Otolaryngology.
 The final two-month block is "Choice" and allows the Chief resident the flexibility to participate in those surgical cases of particular interest.
 In addition, the Chief resident runs his/her own continuity clinic one half-day per week, preparing him/her for efficient independent practice.
 The PGY-5 and PGY-4 residents also participate in surgeries at the VA Medical Center in White River Junction to expand and enhance their operative experience.

 - Welcome to the Otolaryngology Residency Program at D-H

 - Our Program

 - Our Residents